What is DIA?

 The use of a realistic DIA in children is especially important.
 Because children eat so often, the action time of a bolus or injection often overlaps two, three, or four meals or snacks, and complicates BOB calculations.
 It is essential not to stack or hide bolus insulin in children, even though the small insulin doses that children require often convinces parents that their child’s insulin works fast rather than that they might have received a half unit too much of it.

 Dr. Bruce Buckingham, a pediatric endocrinologist at Stanford, looked at how quickly rapid insulins worked in children less than 7 years old and was surprised to find that rather than working quickly, their insulin seemed to work slightly slower than in published reports for adults.
 Two other research studies have looked at DIA times in kids and adults and found no difference (5.5 to 6.5 hours in both).9

 In another study done by Novo-Nordisk of 18 children and adolescents between 6 and 18 years of age, the researchers concluded that: “The relative differences in pharmacokinetics and pharmacodynamics in children and adolescents with Type 1 diabetes between NovoLog and regular human insulin were similar to those in healthy adult subjects and adults with Type 1 diabetes.“ Although children use smaller boluses, the size of their boluses relative to their weight is not terribly different from adults.
-For example, a 2-unit bolus for a 50 lb. child and an 8-unit bolus for a 200 lb. adult are the same size relative to weight, and the DIA of each bolus will be the same.
+For example, a 2-unit bolus for a 50 lb. child and an 8-unit bolus for a 200 lb. adult is the same size relative to weight, and the DIA of each bolus will be the same.

 How To Test The DIA